 An Investment in History

-The Henry Miller house will be our touchstone for inspiration.
+The Henry Miller Museum is there to connect us to our roots, to remind us how far we’ve come, but also how far we have to go in the fight for workers’ rights and justice.
 By visiting and learning from the history of this great union, we can move forward with the knowledge and strength to fuel our current battles.
-Our tool chest may have grown over the past 125 years, but the principles remain the same.
+Our tool chest may have grown since our formation, but the principles remain the same.

 The Electrical Workers Historical Society, a nonprofit 501(c)(3) organization, has faithfully restored and managed the humble boarding house so important to the IBEW’s history since 2016, but it still relies on the support and generosity of our members and local unions to preserve that history for future generations.
 While ensuring that the physical space remains in solid condition, it is also tasked with fulfilling the museum’s mission: to educate and enlighten the work of the Brotherhood and the broader labor movement.

 While the IBEW’s organization may be scattered across the U.S. and Canada in local unions, district offices and in Washington, D.C. at the International Office, St. Louis is our spiritual home, and to be able to visit the building where it all began is so fulfilling.